bonsuot/fantasy-premier-league/readme.md

 ### Expected Output

 - All data is stored in the specified Oracle database tables on your local machine.
-- CSV files are generated for historical data, stored in the data/season/<year> folders.Seasonal data before 2021/22 season is not fully completed (will be added).
-You can always refer to vaastav repo for full data.
+Few csv files have been generated.
+- data/players: contains all players stats in past seasons
+- data/teams: contains teams in past sesasons
+- data/current_season_stats.csv contains all player stats in ongoing season

 ## Tables
 - **PLAYERS**: Basic information on all Premier League players